jwiegley/comparable/comparable_derive/README.md

-# Comparable: Structural differencing in Rust
+# Comparable: Structure differencing in Rust

-The `Comparable` crate defines the trait `Comparable`, along with a derive macro for auto-generating instances of this trait for most data types.
-Primarily the purpose of this trait is to offer a method, `Comparable`, by which two values of any type supporting that trait can yield a summary of the differences between them.
+The `comparable` crate defines the trait `Comparable`, along with a derive macro for auto-generating instances of this trait for most data types.
+Primarily the purpose of this trait is to offer a method, `comparison`, by which two values of any type supporting that trait can yield a summary of the differences between them.

-Note that unlike other crates that do data differencing (primarily between scalars and collections), `Comparable` has been written primarily with testing in mind.
+Note that unlike other crates that do data differencing (primarily between scalars and collections), `comparable` has been written primarily with testing in mind.
 That is, the purpose of generating such change descriptions is to enable writing tests that assert the set of expected changes after some operation between an initial state and the resulting state.
 This goal also means that some types, like `HashMap`, must be differenced after ordering the keys first, so that the set of changes produced can be made deterministic and thus expressible as a test expectation.

-To these ends, the function `Comparable::assert_changes` is also provided, taking two values of the same type along with an expected "change description" as returned by `foo.Comparable(&bar)`.
+To these ends, the function `comparable::assert_changes` is also provided, taking two values of the same type along with an expected "change description" as returned by `foo.comparison(&bar)`.
 This function uses the `pretty_assertions` crate under the hood so that minute differences within deep structures can be easily seen in the failure output.

 ## Quickstart

 If you want to get started quickly with the `Comparable` crate to enhance unit testing, do the following:

-1. Add the `Comparable` crate as a dependency, enabling `features = ["derive"]`.
+1. Add the `comparable` crate as a dependency, enabling `features = ["derive"]`.
-2. Derive the `Comparable::Comparable` trait on as many structs and enums as needed.
+2. Derive the `comparable::Comparable` trait on as many structs and enums as needed.
 3. Structure your unit tests to follow these three phases:
    a.
 Create the initial state or dataset you intend to test and make a copy
       of it.
    b.
 Apply your operations and changes to this state.
    c.
-Use `Comparable::assert_changes` between the initial state and the resulting
+Use `comparable::assert_changes` between the initial state and the
-      state to assert that whatever happened is exactly what you expected to happen.
+      resulting state to assert that whatever happened is exactly what you expected to happen.

 The main benefit of this approach over the usual method of "probing" the resulting state -- to ensure it changed as you expected it to-- is that it